 The History of Satanism as A Religion

 One only has to look at the history of the Church of Satan to see how, in the beginning, Satanism was represented as a religion, in opposition to Catholic Christianity.
 There are rites and rituals in the book that aim to invoke demons for specific purposes, and a black mass is provided for the actual worship of Satan.

 LaVey had similar beliefs and experiences when he allied with the Prince of Darkness on a symbolic level in the Satanic Bible.
+He even discussed the idea of Satan as a god in his first television interview in 1970.
 However, some have debated that LaVey was a Deist, instead of a (religious) theist.
 Deism, which is a form of Theism, is described as :”.. a philosophical belief in the existence of a God on the basis of reason, and observation of the natural world alone.”
 1

 A quote from his Satanic Bible shows his interest in Satan as a spiritual force:

 “Satan is the spirit of progress,the inspirer of all great movements that contribute to the development of civilization and the advancement of man kind.
 He is the spirit of revolt that leads to freedom.
 The embodiment of all heresies that liberate.”
 LaVey proclaimed that Satan represented our natural desires, and the natural world, but was seen as a spiritual force.
 In the introduction by Burton H Wolfe we find: “To LaVey, Satan was a dark hidden force in nature responsible for the workings of human affairs, a force for which neither science nor religion had any explanation.“2